AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 });
 ```

 The `<sp-swatch>` click handler programmatically triggers the `<input>` click, which, although hidden, can still display the browser's native color picker.
-On `input` (i.e., when the user selects a different color within the picker), the `color` attribute of the `<sp-swatch>` is changed accordingly to keep both of them in sync.
+On `input` (i.e., when the user selects a different color within the picker), the `color` attribute of the `<sp-swatch>` controlling its fill is changed accordingly to keep both of them in sync.
 Please note that their values are initialized in `ui/index.js` for convenience—setting them in `index.html` would be equally fine.

 ![](img/tut/grid-addon-picker.png)